Cost-Based Approach to Complexity: A Common Denominator?: Some approaches to complexity

 Other examples of usage can be found in~\cite{mayordomo2002,petrosian1995,allender1992}.
 Though representing an interesting approach to quantifying complexity, the minimum description length depends intrinsically on the sequential type of coding and execution implied by the Turing machine.
-There are, however, many different computational paradigms, such as recursive (e.g. LISP) and parallel/distributed, that could instead of the abstract Turing machine.
+There are, however, many different computational paradigms, such as recursive (e.g. LISP) and parallel/distributed, that could be considered instead of the abstract Turing machine, implying in potentially very different code lengths.
 Even non-electronic means, biological, quantum, or even natural languages could be considered, implying completely different programming and storage organizations.
 A same problem, when programmed in such different computing systems, would present varying minimum description sizes.
-An additional difficulty is that it is often a challenge to find the minimum code capable of reproducing an entity or phenomenon.
+An additional difficulty is that it is often a challenge to find the minimum code for any problem.~\cite{vitanyi2020}

 While Shannon information theory is primary concerned with the information contained in messages of communication area, approaches to complexity based on Kolmogorov's minimal length tend to consider generative aspects of a given set of data.~\cite{grunwald2004,kolmogorov1983}